uf-mil/mil/perception/mil_mlp/README.md

 ```

 Note that this repo does not make the models or data directory in docker_tf/transfer_learning.
 Both of those must be present for this to work by default.
 Teh data directory holds the TFRecords.
 The models directory holds a pretrained model from the tensorflow model zoo you chose to download.
 The only files that should be in there are the three model.ckpt files and the pipeline.config.
 All other files should be deleted.

+Further, the dataset is automatically trimmed of any labels that are not present inside the pbtxt.
+If, for example, I have an image that has labels for buoys and totems, but my labelmap only has the labels for colored shapes inside, the image will be tossed out of the dataset and not processed.

 #### B. ldp_utils.py